 2.4 Methodology

-, For the purposes of this study, we have assumed an instrument capable of measuring only the linear polarization with either a vertical or horizontal orientation.
-This was chosen since upcoming instruments like ALTIUS (Dekemper et al. 2012) and ALI (Elash et al., 2015) use an acousto-optic tunable filter for a spectral filter and these instrument by nature only measure one orientation of linear polarization.
+For the purposes of this study, we have assumed an instrument capable of measuring only the linear polarization with either a vertical or horizontal orientation.
+This was chosen since upcoming instruments like ALTIUS (Dekemper et al. 2012) and ALI (Elash et al., 2016) use an acousto-optic tunable filter for a spectral filter and these instrument by nature only measure one orientation of linear polarization.
 We wanted to be able to answer the question: if only one linear polarization can be observed, which orientation is the best option, and further, how do the polarized measurements compare, in terms of aerosol retrievals, to the sensitivity of an instrument that measures scalar radiance?

 The polarization states used here are defined as the following: the linearly polarized radiance aligned with the horizon is referred to as the horizontal polarization, and the linearly polarized radiance that is perpendicular to the horizon is referred to as the vertical polarization.
 We also use the total, or scalar, radiance as the reference case.
 Using the Stokes parameters, the scalar radiance is defined as I, the horizontal polarization is given by 0.5I+Q and the vertical polarization is given by 0.5(I-Q).

 The study looks at the problem in three sections.
 How does the fraction of the limb scatter signal, scalar and polarized, that is due to aerosol vary for a range of geometries and aerosol profiles?
 How does the polarized measurement affect the ability to retrieve aerosol using an assumed particle size distribution, as is the case in the OSIRIS and SCIAMACHY retrieval algorithms?
 And finally, how does the polarized measurement effect the uncertainty estimate of the retrieved profile?
 Within this section the methodology for each question will be described.